Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 Anthony B. Sindone

-Anthony Sindone — Clinical Assistant Professor of Finance and Economic Development, Purdue Northwest
+Anthony Sindone — Clinical Associate Professor of Finance and Economic Development, Purdue University Northwest

-Tony Sindone is a clinical assistant professor of finance and economic development at Purdue University Northwest.
-He also is the director of the professional MBA program.
-He earned a Master of Arts degree in economics from Notre Dame with concentrations in labor economics and public policy.
+He earned a Master of Arts degree in economics from the University of Notre Dame with concentrations in labor economics and public policy.
+Sindone completed all the necessary course work for a doctorate.

-Tony has completed all the necessary course work for the Ph.D. prior to Purdue.
-He served on the faculties of Indiana University South Bend and the University of Notre Dame.
+Prior to Purdue, he served on the faculties of Indiana University South Bend and the University of Notre Dame.

-Before pursuing his academic and consulting career, Tony worked as an avionics technician, inspector and quality engineer for Lockheed Aircraft Service, Ontario, Calif.
+Before pursuing his academic and consulting career, Sindone served in the U.S.A.F and, upon discharge, worked as an avionics technician, inspector and quality engineer for Lockheed Aircraft Service, Ontario, California.
 He started and grew a technology service company while in graduate school.
 He was also the owner of a popular restaurant and home furnishings store in La Porte.

-Additionally, Tony served as the president of the La Porte City Redevelopment Commission.
-He also served on several not-for-profit boards of directors, including as president of Stepping Stone Shelter for Women and as president of Smooth Jazz At South Shore Inc. Before his election as president and chairman of SJSS, he served as its operations director.
-He currently serves on the boards of the World Trade Alliance, Junior Achievement and Homecoming Inc.
+Additionally, Sindone served as the president of the La Porte City Redevelopment Commission.
+He also served on several not-for-profit boards of directors, including as president of Steppingstone Shelter for Women and as president of Smooth Jazz At South Shore Inc. Before his election as president and chairman of SJSS, he served as its operations director.
+He currently serves on the Regional Development Co. board of directors

 Raeann Trakas